jett-takazawa/insider_scanner/README.md

 ## Overview

 This tool fetches resolved Polymarket earnings markets, extracts resolution data (YES/NO outcomes and sources), and compares predictions to next-day stock moves.
 The output is structured data in Google Sheets or CSV format for predictive accuracy analysis.
+My repository includes additional PRP's which show the extent of my contextual coding.

 ## Features